siddharth2016/hashnode-blog/ckics0hgu02nmbhs18z8u92wm.md

 ## A Part of All I Earn, is Mine to Keep - A Non-Tech Non-Dev Blog

-Welcome to my 1st Non-Tech Non-Dev Blog, if you are here expecting that I will share some code or best practices or anything related to development or programming, then it is not for you (still you can read it and share it further !)
+Welcome to my 1st Non-Tech Non-Dev Blog.

 ---